-It’s that time of year again when many people are thinking about pastor appreciation.
+It’s that time again when many people think about pastor appreciation.

 Let me confirm for you that pastor appreciation is a biblical concept.
-And as long as we don’t get carried away, it’s an excellent way to honor those who are worthy of honor.
+And as long as we don’t get carried away, it’s an excellent way to honor those worthy of honor.

 Pastors are usually identified by their spoken ministry.
 So this list is set in the form of an acrostic, using the word preach as a guide.

 Pray for your pastor when asked to and when you discern their needs.
-Also, please be sure to pray for your pastor when others are saying unkind and possibly untrue things about them.
+Also, please pray for your pastor when others say unkind and or untrue things about them.

 Rejoice with your pastor when God uses their ministry to bring fruit.
 Be glad that people are coming to Christ and growing in His grace and knowledge.